mackenziebasaraba/mackenziebasaraba.ca/content/bookshelf/index.md

 - Driver, Julia -- *Ethics: The Fundamentals* <!--BJ71.D75-->
 - Veyne, Paul -- *Did the Greeks Believe in Their Myths?: An Essay on the Constitutive Imagination* <!--BL782.V4713-->
 - Gray, John -- *Seven Types of Atheism* <!--BL2747.G68-->
+- Khattab, Mustafa -- *The Clear Quran: A Thematic English Translation of the Messages of the Final Revelation* <!--BP166.Q7313 2016-->
 - Muhammad, Elijah -- *Yakub (Jacob): Father of Mankind* <!--BP223.Y35-->
 - Saint Augustine -- *The Confessions of St. Augustine of Hippo* <!--BR65.A6-->
 - Kierkegaard, Søren -- *Fear and Trembling and The Sickness Unto Death* <!--BR100.K52-->